jdev082/freecat/README.md

 git clone https://github.com/JaydenDev/freecat
 ```
 # Contributors
-@hello-smile6 - For the improved User Interface \
+@hello-smile6 - For the improved User Interface, Bug Fixes, and logos \
-@webdev03 - For bug fixes, features, and suggesting the use of webviews \
+@webdev03 - For bug fixes, features, and suggesting the use of webviews.
+As well as creating the FreeCat logo \
 @ScolderCreations - For bug fixes and suggestions
 # Contributing
 Please No: \